OffByNone/Omniscience/README.md

             [ ] Seek
             [ ] Send metadata to device
-            [ ] Remove hardcoded instance ids and other hardcoded options that seem to never change Devices
+            [ ] Remove hardcoded instance ids and other hardcoded options that seem to never change

+        Devices
             [ ] Better understand DIAL spec - I should be able to use it to launch an app on the device, and I believe I can pass in some extra data.
-                            If true I should be able to make a websocketserver in the extension and pass the path to communicate with the app on the device.
+                            If true I should be able to make a websocketserver in the extension and pass the url of said server to communicate with the app on the device.
                             This would help to unify the implementation across devices.
             [ ] Support for FireTV Stick
             [ ] Support for MatchStick